pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ```

 [Depending on your editor](https://prettier.io/docs/en/editors.html) will depend on how you use it.
 For webstorm, I'm in the habit of Ctrl+Alt+Shift+P whenever I've made changes to a file, so you won't see any fancy script commands added to the package.json file or any cool way of making Pettier work automatically.

+And FINISHED!
+In [part 2](/posts/minimal-nextjs-blog-part1-hello-world) I'll be rendering a list of posts and categories to the screen.
+Don't miss it, as it's going to be amazing (Self Certified)